camunda/camunda-bpm-platform/TESTING.md

 ```
 mvn clean test -PtestExceptBpmn
 ```
-and all the bpmn testcases won't bother you any longer.
+and all the bpmn test cases won't bother you any longer.